pivot-access-ltd/bma-offline-docs/src/how-to-enable-tls-encryption-5116.md

 MAAS version 3.2 has built-in TLS support for communicating with the UI and API over HTTPS.
 This eliminates the need to deploy a separate TLS-terminating reverse-proxy solution in front of MAAS to provide secure access to API and UI.

 TLS versions 1.2 and 1.3 are supported by MAAS.
-For TLSv1.2, the following cyphers are accepted:
+For TLSv1.2, the following ciphers are accepted:

 - AES256+EECDH
 - AES256+EDH

 You will need to obtain your own certificates via some provider, e.g., [small step](https://smallstep.com/docs/step-ca).

+<a href="#heading--about-auto-renewal-for-certificates"><h3 id="heading--about-auto-renewal-for-certificates">About certificate auto-renewal</h3></a>

+At the moment we don’t support automatic certificate renewal, because it depends on the PKI used at the organisation level.

 <a href="#heading--how-to-use-maas-native-tls"><h2 id="heading--how-to-use-maas-native-tls">How to use MAAS native TLS</h2></a>